The Pythagorean Theorem and The Maya Long Count

 The research on Science in Ancient

-Artwork has led me to consider the Pythagorean Theorem in
+Artwork has led me to consider the Pythagorean Theorem in the

-series of right triangles.
+of right triangles.

 It would appear that the 3-4-5 right triangle, and its multiples

-and variations, may have served as a basis for the ancient
+and variations, may have served as a basis for the ancient reckoning

-reckoning system of Mesoamerica.
-Extending the Pythagorean
+system of Mesoamerica.
+Extending the Pythagorean Theorem to

-With the extension of the Pythagorean Theorem, not only is
+With the extension of the Pythagorean Theorem, not only is one

-maya long count numbers/fractals.
+long count numbers/fractals.

-Enclosed for your review is an extract, "The Extension of
+Enclosed for your review is an extract, "The Extension of the

-appreciate receiving your comments or critical observations.
+receiving your comments or critical observations.
+Thank you.

 Charles William Johnson